Gibril Haddad: Life as an Islamic scholar

 Haddad is a staunch defender of the traditional Islamic schools of law and an opponent of Salafism-Wahhabism.
 Jonathan A. C. Brown has noted Haddad to be an orthodox Sunni who has penned abrasive polemics against Salafism and mounted vigorous defense of traditional Islamic law.

 He has published a complete translation of Qadi Ibn Jahbal al-Dimashqi's refutation of Ibn Taymiyya's Al-`Aqidat al-Hamawiyat al-Kubra ("The creed of the great people of Hama") as well as a primer on contemporary Salafism titled Albani and his Friends.
 He has criticized the Islamic Circle of North America (ICNA), the Islamic Society of North America (ISNA), and the World Assembly of Muslim Youth for promoting Salafism.
-He has also written a critique of Deobandi scholar Mufti Taqi Usmani's fatwa against the celebration of Muhammad's birthday (Mawlid).
+He has also written a critique of Deobandi scholar Taqi Usmani's fatwa against the celebration of Muhammad's birthday (Mawlid).

 Works

 Gibril Haddad has written hundreds of articles and written, translated and published many books including: